San Antonio DWI Lawyer

 The defendant was stopped for weaving and speeding.
 The officer conducted field sobriety tests that the defendant failed.
 A blood test showed that the defendant was 50% over the legal limit.
 We won the DPS hearing (driver’s license hearing) so the defendant did not lose his license.
 The DWI was reduced to obstructing a highway and the prosecution was deferred so that the case can be sealed later.

 The Clock Is Ticking . . .

 You must request a Department of Public Safety hearing within 15 days of your DWI arrest.
+If we are hired within 15 days of your arrest we will request the drivers license hearing.
+Call us if you cannot get a lawyer hired within the 15 day deadline so we can instruct you on the proper procedure to request a hearing.
 If this deadline lapses, your license will be automatically suspended for the presumptive period.
 The automatic suspension will start 40 days after your arrest if you do not request a hearing within 15 days.
 We will represent you at your license suspension hearing to salvage your driving privileges.
 If you lose your license we will get you a an occupational license that will allow you to drive for almost any purpose.

 Drunk Driving Defense in San Antonio Texas

 A breath or blood test over .08 doesn’t mean you are guilty of DWI.
 There are many hurdles that the State must overcome to prove you were driving while intoxicated.
 The breath and blood test should be evaluated for errors in administering the test, errors in equipment operation and maintenance.
 Houston has thrown out hundreds or possibly even thousands of breath test results because of errors.
 In San Antonio many breath tests and blood tests results have been tossed out because of problems with the individuals that supervised the breath and blood programs.